The following is the procedure that needs to be followed to obtain a driving licence.

 --- Any EU/ Swiss/ Australian driving licence holders shall need to go through the Exchange of Licence process prior to applying.

---- Any third country driving licence holders shall need to declare this process prior to applying and accept to return the licence at the eventual issuance of the Maltese Driving Licence.
+--- Any third country driving licence holders shall need to complete the DRV 29 declaration process at application stage before the issuance of the Maltese Driving Licence can be finalized.

 Advanced Licences for Categories C, C+E, D & D+E and Sub-categories C1, C1+E, D1 & D1+E